Net Metering Pakistan

 - Electricity is exported from your solar power system to the grid.

 When your solar system generates extra electricity, the net meter records the exported units.
-During times when your solar generation is low (like at night), electricity is imported from the grid.
+When your solar generation is low (like at night), electricity is imported from the grid.
 At the end of the month, your electricity bill is calculated based on the net difference between imported and exported units.

 What is a Green Meter?

 A Green meter is an advanced version of a standard electricity meter.
-It is also known as a smart meter because it can be read remotely and offers more detailed energy monitoring.
+It is also known as a smart meter because it can be remotely read and provides more detailed energy monitoring.

 What Is Gross Metering?

 As explained, in net Metering, solar panel users can send extra energy generated at home to the grid and take it back from the grid in equal amounts.
-However, in gross Metering, consumers send all their solar panel-generated energy to the grid at government rates and use grid energy according to electricity bills.
+However, in gross Metering, consumers send all their solar panel-generated energy to the grid at government rates and use grid energy as reflected on their electricity bills.

 Difference Between Net Metering And Gross Metering

-Gross Metering and net metering serve similar purposes in saving extra electricity units produced by solar panels, but they differ in policy and procedure.
-Here is the key difference between net metering and gross metering through an example.
+Gross Metering and net metering serve similar purposes by allowing the use of excess electricity generated by solar panels, but they differ in policy and procedure.
+Here is the key difference between net metering and gross metering, illustrated with an example.

 For example, if you generate 20 units from the solar panels during the daytime, you use 10 units while sending the remaining 10 units to the grid. | For example, if you produce 20 units from the solar panels during the daytime, you will send all 20 units to the grid without any consumption. |